smalers/test-cdss-git-training-repo/README.md

 # test-cdss-git-training-repo #

-This is a test repository used with the CDSS Git training.
+This is a test repository used with the CDSS Git training documentation.

 ## Contents ##